pulumi/pulumi-eks/docs/eks-v3-migration.md

 ### Gracefully upgrading node groups

-The `ManagedNodeGroup` component gracefully handles updates by default.
-EKS will:
+#### Managed Node Groups (`ManagedNodeGroup`)

+The `ManagedNodeGroup` component has different update behaviors depending on the type of change.

+For regular updates (e.g., scaling, labels):
-- boot the updated replacement nodes
+* EKS will boot the updated replacement nodes
-- cordon the old nodes to ensure no new pods get launched onto them
+* Cordon old nodes to prevent new pod scheduling
-- drain the old nodes one-by-one
+* Drain all nodes in the node group simultaneously
-- shut down the empty old nodes
+* Shut down the empty old nodes

+However, for certain changes like updating the AMI type (e.g., migrating from AL2 to AL2023) in-place updates are not supported and require a full replacement:
+* A new node group will be created first
+* The old node group will be deleted after the new one is ready
+* EKS will drain all pods from the old node group simultaneously during deletion

-The detailed update procedure can be seen in the [AWS docs](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-update-behavior.html).
+Note: The detailed update procedure can be seen in the [AWS docs](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-update-behavior.html).
+If simultaneous draining of all nodes is not desirable for your workload, you should follow the graceful migration approach described [below](#graceful-upgrade).

+#### Self-Managed Node Groups (`NodeGroup` and `NodeGroupV2`)
-For self-managed node groups (i.e., the `NodeGroup` and `NodeGroupV2` components) you have two options:

-1. Update the node group in place.
+For self-managed node groups (i.e., the `NodeGroup` and `NodeGroupV2` components) Pulumi updates the node group in place.
 Pulumi does this by first creating the new replacement nodes and then shutting down the old ones which will move pods to the new nodes forcibly.
 This is the default behavior when node groups are updated.

+Note: If you want to migrate to a new node group more gracefully, you can follow the steps below.

+#### Graceful Upgrade
-2. Create a new node group and move your Pods to that group.
-Migrating to a new node group is more graceful than simply updating the node group in place.
-This is because the migration process taints the old node group as `NoSchedule` and drains the nodes gradually.

-The second option involves the following steps:
+You can gracefully update your node groups by creating a new node group side-by-side with the existing node group and then draining the old node group gradually.
+This involves the following steps:

 1. Create the replacement node group side-by-side with the existing node group.
-When doing this you need to make sure that the two node groups are allowed to communicate with each other.
+For self-managed node groups you need to make sure that the two node groups are allowed to communicate with each other.
 You can achieve this in the following way:

 ```ts
 const oldNG = new eks.NodeGroupV2("old", {